 The Sacred Valley can be found tucked in between the impressive Andes of Peru.
 This developing area, once strictly colonial towns and secluded villages, is now recognized as a destination in it's own right.
 Here, you can explore the aromas and flavors of the local markets, discover the rich history of various archaeological sites and get to know the friendly local people.
 Steering away from the more modern major cities, the Sacred Valley offers a close community setting, for the perfect nature retreat and cultural experience.

 This morning, you will be picked up from your hotel in Cusco, to embark on the unforgettable Inca Trail Trek!
-A spectacular drive through the Sacred Valley of the Incas, will take you to Chillca, the trailhead (2,670 m / 8,760 ft).
-Crossing a footbridge, you will embark on an undulating trek through a dry cactus zone, beneath soaring views of the snows of Mt.
+You will first be taken on a spectacular drive through the Sacred Valley of the Incas, where you will be dropped off at Chillca, the trailhead (2,670 m / 8,760 ft).
+Now, the adventure truly begins, as you continue on foot.
+Crossing a footbridge, you will be led on an undulating trek through a dry cactus zone, beneath soaring views of Mt.
 Verónica, with the turbulent Urubamba river on your right.
-You can pause on a bluff, high above the Cusichaca valley, for a view of the imposing sculpted terraces of Llaqtapata, a massive Inca farming complex.
-You will then turn south and follow this side valley upstream to the village of Huayllabamba, where you will set up camp (3,000 m / 9,842 ft) for the evening.
+You can stop for a break on a bluff, high above the Cusichaca Valley, to let your breath be taken away by the imposing sculpted terraces of Llaqtapata, a massive Inca farming complex.
+Afterwards, you will turn south and follow this side valley upstream to the village of Huayllabamba, where you will set up camp for the evening (3,000 m / 9,842 ft).

 Distance: 16 km

 Duration: 7 hours

 Max Altitude Point: 3,000 m